 We placed a battery and a screen in a self-designed 3D case.
 The tube with camera is connected to this hardware via a Raspberry Pi, so that the doctor can view the image.
 For the Raspberry Pi we have written software that makes that the image directly when the device is started.
 We have also ensured that the image on the screen can be easily rotated, which is, for example, an important use case for several doctors in an operating room.
 Not only is our video laryngoscope cheaper than current models; the minimal interface also makes the instrument easy to use and reliable.

-From mid-2020, the next phase of the project will start with the prototype being tested in Dutch hospitals.
+From mid-2020, the next phase of the project started with the prototype being tested in Dutch hospitals.